 The Kia Cee’d is an excellent family hatchback that’s quietly competent in almost every area.
 It’s spacious, feels well built and, even if it’s not the best car to drive in its class, is just at home pootling around town as it is cruising quietly on the motorway.
 Secondhand values aren’t a Cee’d strong suit, so bagging a bargain shouldn’t prove difficult.

-A three-year-old diesel with average mileage can be yours for about £8,000, representing a saving of more than 50% on the car’s cost when new.
 The best news?
-Kia’s seven-year/100,000-mile warranty is full transferable on the used market, so you can buy with long-term peace of mind.
-Look out for cars in the 3 trim level, which get touchscreen sat nav, dual-zone climate control, alloy wheels and climate control.
+Kia’s seven-year/100,000-mile warranty is fully transferable on the used market, so you can buy the later cars with long-term peace of mind.
+Look out for cars in the ‘3’ trim level, which get touchscreen sat nav, dual-zone climate control, alloy wheels and climate control.
 The turbocharged three-cylinder 1.0-litre petrol and 1.6-litre diesel engines are worth tracking down, depending on whether you’ll use the car around town or for higher-mileage driving.